x is for xenophobia (not!)

 Stay closer to home and those beloved creature comforts are still there.
-You can get that day's national newspapers!
-TV shows Dave and the QVC shopping channel and not Al Jazeera, Canal+, RAI or CCTV (it's most amusing that China's state TV has the same initials as closed-circuit tv).
+You can get that day's national newspapers in yhour hands!
+You can watch TV shows Dave and the QVC shopping channel and not Al Jazeera, Canal+, RAI or CCTV (it's most amusing that China's state TV has the same initials as closed-circuit tv... unless, of course, Chinese TVs are actually surveillance monitoring machines).

 You don't have to take your Marmite with you – we have that!
 'Local ethnic goods' are things that will actually fit in with your English furniture.
 You want a traditional English menu?
 There are plenty of Chinese and Indian restaurants in Norfolk.
 Or you could try the local ingredients, such as Cromer crab, Sheringham lobster, Stiffkey cockles (otherwise known as Stewkey Blues), Brancaster mussels, samphire and much more.
 Your 'English breakfast' will probably be a 'Norfolk breakfast'.